 FAQs

-Can sash windows be removed from inside?
+Can sash windows be removed from the inside?

 Yes, sash windows can typically be removed from the inside.
 Most modern sash windows are designed with this convenience in mind, allowing homeowners to access and remove them from the interior for maintenance or cleaning purposes.